MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 Loki takes logs.

-(You can use your current working folder, all deployments have the same loki configuration)
+(You can use your current working folder, all deployment configurations have the same loki file)

 * * *